octokit/plugin-rest-endpoint-methods.js/docs/search/topics.md

 # Search topics

 Find topics via various criteria.
 Results are sorted by best match.
 This method returns up to 100 results [per page](https://developer.github.com/v3/#pagination).
+See "[Searching topics](https://help.github.com/articles/searching-topics/)" for a detailed list of qualifiers.

 When searching for topics, you can get text match metadata for the topic's **short_description**, **description**, **name**, or **display_name** field when you pass the `text-match` media type.
 For more details about how to receive highlighted search results, see [Text match metadata](https://developer.github.com/v3/search/#text-match-metadata).

-See "[Searching topics](https://help.github.com/articles/searching-topics/)" for a detailed list of qualifiers.

-Suppose you want to search for topics related to Ruby that are featured on [https://github.com/topics](https://github.com/topics).
+For example, if you want to search for topics related to Ruby that are featured on https://github.com/topics.
 Your query might look like this:

+`q=ruby+is:featured`

-In this request, we're searching for topics with the keyword `ruby`, and we're limiting the results to find only topics that are featured.
+This query searches for topics with the keyword `ruby` and limits the results to find only topics that are featured.
 The topics that are the best match for the query appear first in the search results.

-**Note:** A search for featured Ruby topics only has 6 total results, so a [Link header](https://developer.github.com/v3/#link-header) indicating pagination is not included in the response.

 ```js
 octokit.search.topics({